USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

     - Qiime2 plugin version of ITSxpress is now part of the standalone package of ITSxpress
     - Qiime2 needs to be installed first
           - During ITSxpress installation a check is performed to see if Qiime2 is installed.
 The Qiime2 ITSxpress plugin is installed IF Qiime2 is installed.
-    - Seperate Qiime2 plugin version (PyPI) of ITSxpress is no longer maintained after q2-itsxpress v1.8.1
+    - Seperate Qiime2 plugin version (PyPI) of ITSxpress is no longer maintained after q2-itsxpress v1.8.1 and should not be installed unless
     - Package can be installed from Github, and Bioconda

 - Removed BBmap dependency